What the Experts Say

 More Than a Feeling: The Research Behind Moodspace

-Moodspace was born from instinct — from a deep, personal understanding of how spaces can shape how we feel.
-What began as an emotional and creative practice rooted in years of mental health challenges has since revealed itself to align with a growing body of research: interior design can significantly impact emotional well-being.
+Moodspace was born from instinct — a personal understanding of how spaces can shape how we feel.
+What began as a creative outlet during years of mental health challenges now aligns with a growing body of research: interior design can significantly impact emotional well-being.

-The Moodspace Method isn’t clinical.
-It doesn’t come from a textbook.
-It comes from lived experience — from navigating trauma, healing, and resilience, and from learning to trust what feels grounding, inspiring, and safe.
-A true Moodspace is created by a curator who has developed emotional intelligence through hardship and has the creative vision to design spaces that are both functional and emotionally restorative.
+The Moodspace Method isn’t clinical or textbook-based.
+It’s rooted in lived experience — navigating trauma, healing, and learning what feels grounding and safe.
+A true Moodspace is curated by someone with emotional intelligence shaped by adversity and the creative vision to make rooms that are both functional and emotionally restorative.

 “The home is a sanctuary, a place where we seek refuge from the external world's stresses and demands.
 It is where we relax, rejuvenate, create, and connect with our loved ones.
 The way we configure our living spaces can either enhance or hinder these fundamental aspects of our lives.”